Send the link below via email or IMCopy

 - People invited to a presentation do not need a Prezi account

 - This link expires 10 minutes after you close the presentation

 - A maximum of 30 users can follow your presentation

 - Learn more about this feature in our knowledge base article

 A Little About Me

 Graduated in 2010 from the University of Central Florida

 Bachelor of Science in Social Science Education

-This is my sixth year teaching here at Holy Trinity and I love it!
+This is my seventh year teaching here at Holy Trinity and I am still learning every day!